AviatrixSystems/terraform-modules/aviatrix-controller-build/README.md

-## Aviatrix - Terraform Modules - BYOL Controller
+## Aviatrix - Terraform Modules - Build Aviatrix Controller

 ### Description
-This Terraform module creates an Aviatrix Controller and related components for a BYOL environment.
+This Terraform module creates an Aviatrix Controller and related components in an existing AWS environment.
 The components created include:

 * One Aviatrix Controller EC2 Instance (named AviatrixController)
-* One Aviatrix Security Group (named AviatrixSecurityGroup)
+* One AWS Security Group (named AviatrixSecurityGroup)

 ### Pre-requisites:

-* Hashicorp Terraform installed
 * An existing VPC
 * An existing public subnet in that VPC
 * An internet gateway attached to the VPC